 Many children and young people are losing access to Music Education, as Music Services and Hubs are forced to increase fees to fill the funding gap.
 Prices across Music Services are rising by an average of 6.9%, with parents facing lesson prices increasing by 6.6% – which in many cases still doesn’t cover the additional costs Hubs and Services are facing.
 By far the biggest consequence of rising costs is the number of children and young people missing out on Music Education.
-One respondent explained “It is heart-breaking to speak to families about their inability to pay for lessons, and their subsequent withdrawal of their children from lessons.”

 “The value of musical learning is widely understood, and sustained government support for Music Education Hubs has had significant impact in enabling more and more children to benefit.
 But this report clearly shows how standstill funding together with increased staff and operational costs is creating a perfect storm which could mean the ambitions of the new National Plan for Music Education in England, which began to be implemented this term, will not be fully realised.”

 Bridget Whyte, Music Mark CEO

 Read the report for a full analysis of the survey responses including context and methodology.